Temporal Reflections

 Ultimately, the concept reflects on how light can act as both memory and material, revealing the invisible rhythms that connect perception to emotion, and the present to what quietly fades away.

-Eleni Petaloti and Leonidas Trampoukis are a duo behind the studio Objects of Common Interest, working within the realm of art, design, and architecture, blending projects in scale from objects and installations to interactive immersive environments and interior spaces.
-They are also founding partners of the sibling studio LOT office for architecture, and they are based between New York and Athens.
+Eleni Petaloti and Leonidas Trampoukis are a duo operating the studio Objects of Common Interest, working within the realm of art and design and architecture, blending projects in scale from objects and installations to interactive immersive environments and interior spaces.
+Objects of common interest were formed with the focus on creating still-life installations and experiential environments and objects, demonstrating a fixation with materiality, concept, and tangible spatial experiences.
+The work roots in an amalgamation of thinking and making between two diverse poles, Greece, and New York.